This post may contain affiliate links. For more information, please read the full disclosure policy here.

-Hi y’all!
+Hi, y’all!
 Oh, how I loved the Southern drawl.
 October was a fantastic month that flew by.
 I have been thoroughly enjoying seeing all that America has to offer.
 It is a diverse nation with a lot of friendly people in beautiful cities.
 Here is a recap of where this Australian expat ventured this month.

 We then went to the free Smithsonian Zoo and checked out Georgetown and Capitol Hill.
-The next day before my bus departed I visited another two free the Museums of Natural History and American History.
-I preferred the American History Museum but I did enjoy the Australian animal exhibit in the Natural History Museum AND in the gift store there was super cheap and beautiful jewellery.
+The next day before my bus departed I visited another two free Smithsonian Institutions: the Museums of Natural History and American History.
+I preferred the American History Museum but I did enjoy the Australian animal exhibit in the Natural History Museum AND in the gift store, there was super cheap and beautiful jewellery.
 Just saying.

 Named multiple times across various media as America’s Best City, I had high hopes for Charleston.
-I did another Free Tour, booyah, which takes you through the city’s Historical District.
+I did another Free Tour, booyah, which takes you through the city’s Historic District.
 Charleston’s architecture has French, English, Spanish and Dutch influences so you can imagine how pretty it is.
 But here’s a photo so you can see the beauty for yourself.

 I also visited the City Market and King Street, which made me laugh as it seems like this country town, but then you have a Louis Vuitton store surrounded by palm trees outside.
 Bizarre.
 My Couchsurfing host nicely took me out to Foley Beach too, which was a popular spot on the beautiful day we visited.
 It looked like a Nicholas Sparks movie.